 - The remuneration is paid by, or on behalf of, an employer who is not a resident of Malta; and

 - The remuneration is not borne by a permanent establishment or a fixed base which the employer has in Malta.

 Maltese tax resident individuals who take up employment overseas are subject to a standard tax rate of 15% on such employment income.
 Employees may only qualify for the standard rate only if:

 - the income is deemed to be employment income, and

 - the contract of employment requires that the performance of work or duties are mainly outside Malta, but excludes any service on a Maltese ship or aircraft or with the Government of Malta, and

 - the emoluments are received in respect of work or duties carried out outside Malta or for a period spent in Malta but which is connected with such work or duties outside Malta.

-The overseas emoluments are to be deemed to be the last part of the individual’s total income in computing the tax liability.
-This ensures that the maximum relief is available under this provision.
+The overseas emoluments are to be deemed to be the first part of the individual’s total income in computing the tax liability.

 Special tax rates for non-residents who derive income from entertainment activities

 Special provisions apply for non-residents who derive income from entertainment activities exercised in Malta for a period not exceeding fifteen days in a calendar year who are charged tax at a flat rate of 10% on the gross payment receivable in respect of the said activities.